rpool/PySnpTools/INSTALL_README.txt

-fastlmm overview
+pysnpreader overview

-This package includes FaST-LMM-SELECT and FaST-LMM-SET.

-If you want to test single SNPs, please use the C++ version for now.
+python library for the handling of SNPs data for Genome Wide Association Studies (GWAS)

 ###############################
 Package Install Instructions: